 ADMINISTRATION OF SPECIAL MARSHAL

-The Special Marshals are administered by a Department headed by an Assistant Corps Marshal (ACM).
-The department is called Special Marshals and Partnership.
+The Special Marshals are administered by a Department headed by an Deputy Corps Marshal (DCM).
+The department is called Special Duties and External Relations.

 There are four (4) levels of Special Marshals Administration